 - First Generation MD Award: Awarded to qualified applicants who are striving to be first-generation physicians within their families.

 - MERP Advancer Award: Awarded to students who have excelled academically and provided leadership to peers during the Medical Education Readiness Program.

 - Mississippi College Partnership Scholarship: Awarded to qualified students who have completed Mississippi College’s MS Biology (Medical Sciences) program.

 - UK Scholarship: Awarded to entering AUC students from the United Kingdom who meet scholarship requirements.

-Effective Study techniques for AUC students:The AUC’s curriculum is well in line with standard medical curriculum of the US.
-And as all medical schools, the content sometimes become hard-to-grasp and the workload becomes so much that students lose hope and wonder how to study and survive AUC.
+Effective Study techniques for AUC students:The AUC’s curriculum is well in line with the standard medical curriculum of the US.
+And like all medical schools, the content sometimes becomes hard-to-grasp and the workload becomes so much that students lose hope and wonder how to study and survive AUC.
 Well, first and foremost, students are advised to attend classes.
-The exams are concept based, most of which are discussed in class.
+The exams are concept-based, most of which are discussed in class.
 Students are also expected to know what is in the curriculum textbooks.
 Effective ways, as tested by many past AUC graduates, are:

 Class Notes: Attend all the classes and make sure you not only listen to the lecturer but also make pointers for what is being taught.

-Study groups: Make a study group for subjects you are suffering.
+Study groups: Make a study group for subjects you are suffering from.
 Set a time when everyone is free, and sit together to understand the concepts.
 This way of teaching one another is very effective.

 Library: There are hundreds of books available in the library, on topics included in AUC’s curriculum.
 If your textbook is hard to read and understand, find any alternate book.